MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            for sites that get overzealous with their tracking requirements. -See Bold Text-<br><br> The defaults are set to a relaxed private that is still very private if used right.
-If your version of webview is outdated the package may be shown but you can follow the security guide in settings or **use the lunar force field** to remove that.
+If your version of webview is outdated the package may be shown but you can follow the security guide in settings or **use the lunar force field** to remove that data.
            When all nazar switches are toggled on (pressing strict privacy in setup) identifying data is removed to an extent not seen in most browsers without heavy tinkering, addons installed, or not at all.
 WebView is very much a version of WebKit, one case